shreevatsa/sanskrit/README.md

      		  instead laghu in this particular sequence.

-  * `known_metres`: a dict mapping a regex (as of now, just a string over the alphabet {'.', 'L', G'}) to a `MetrePattern`.
+  * `known_metres`: a dict mapping a regex (as of now, just a string over the alphabet {'.', 'L', G'}) to a `MatchResult`.
-     (Just a single MetrePattern, not a list, because it doesn't make sense to have multiple metres for the same verse.)
+     (Just a single MatchResult, not a list, because it doesn't make sense to have multiple metres for the same verse.)
-          The match_type in these MetrePatterns is always a full verse.
+          The match_type in these MatchResults is always a full verse.
      	  The issues can be things like viṣama-pādānta-laghu, or "off" pādas.

 Also at a similar level are the functions in handle_input.py: they take care of